 ANNUAL UPDATE.
 Update your Ward Priorities Plan at the start of each year.
 Your LLG may request a copy of your updated Ward Priorities Plan.
 When you update the Ward Priorities Plan, go to the Annual Update section.
 Look at each sector (Part A and Part B) and write what was achieved in the last year (since the plan was developed or since it was last updated).
 Just add information to what is already there.
 If you do this, then in five years when you prepare a new Ward Priorities Plan, you will have the FULL STORY of what was done to achieve the previous Ward Priorities Plan.
 When you do an annual update also go back to the top three priorities for each sector (Part A and Part B).
 If a priority has been achieved or it is no longer a priority, rub it out and replace it with the next ranked priority for that sector from the Ward Scoring form - and make a note of why you made the change.
-Don't forget, always USE PENCIL.
+Don't forget, always USE PENCIL

-WARD PRIORITIES PLAN PART A EDUCATION SECTOR RANK Which Wards will benefit most (include your own Ward in this list)
+WARD PRIORITIES PLAN PART A EDUCATION SECTOR RANK Which Wards will benefit most (include your own Ward in this list) Description 1 Description 2 Description 3 1 WARD PRIORITIES PLAN ANK Which Wards will benefit most (include your own WARD PRIORITIES PLAN PART A TRANSPORT INFRASTRUCTURE SECTOR RANK RANK most (include your own PART A TRANSPORT INFRASTRUCTURE SECTOR Description most (include your own PART A TRANSPORT INFRASTRUCTURE SECTOR most (include your own PART A TRANSPORT INFRASTRUCTURE SECTOR Description 1 most (include your own PART A TRANSPORT INFRASTRUCTURE SECTOR Description 1 most (include your own

-Description 1

-Description 2

-Description 3

-WARD PRIORITIES PLAN PART A TRANSPORT INFRASTRUCTURE SECTOR RANK Which Wards will benefit most (include your own Ward in this list)

-Description 1

-Description 2

-Description

-Description 3

 WARD PRIORITIES PLAN PART A ECONOMY SECTOR RANK Which Wards will benefit most (include your own Ward in this list)

 Description 1

 Description 2

 Description 3

 WARD PRIORITIES PLAN PART A HEALTH SECTOR RANK Which Wards will benefit most (include your own Ward in this list)

 Description 1

 Description 2

+1

 Description 3

 WARD PRIORITIES PLAN PART A LAW AND JUSTICE SECTOR RANK Which Wards will benefit most (include your own Ward in this list)

 Description 1

+T

 Description 2

 Description 3

 WARD PRIORITIES PLAN PART A DISASTER SECTOR RANK Which Wards will benefit most (include your own Ward in this list)

+Description 1 ,

 Description 1

 Description 2

 Description 3

-1

 WARD PRIORITIES PLAN PART A COMMUNITY DEVELOPMENT SECTOR RANK Which Wards will benefit most (include your own Ward in this list)

 Description 1

 Description 2

 Description 3

-r

 WARD PRIORITIES PLAN PART B EDUCATION SECTOR RANK Which Wards will benefit most (include your own Ward in this list)

 Description 1

-T
+1

 Description 2

 Description 3

+Which Wards will benefit

-WARD PRIORITIES PLAN PART B TRANSPORT INFRASTRUCTURE SECTOR RANK Which Wards will benefit most (include your own Ward in this list)
+WARD PRIORITIES PLAN RANK most (include your own

+PART B TRANSPORT INFRASTRUCTURE SECTOR Ward in this list)

 Description 1

 Description 2

+2 cc. p. c.

 Description 3

-WARD PRIORITIES PLAN PART B ECONOMY SECTOR RANK Which Wards will benefit most (include your own Ward in this list)
+WARD PRIORITIES PLAN RANK Which Wards will benefit most (include your own

+PART B ECONOMY SECTOR ≥ Ward in this list)

 Description 1

+1

 Description 2

-1
+Description

 Description 3

-Which Wards will benefit
+WARD PRIORITIES PLAN ¥ Which Wards will benefit

-WARD PRIORITIES PLAN PART B HEALTH SECTOR RANK most (include your own Ward in this list)
+PART B HEALTH SECTOR RANK most (include your own Ward in this list)

 Description 1

-1
+beschiption.

 Description 2

 Description 3